syncfusion-content/blazor-docs/blazor/listbox/sorting-grouping.md

 ---
 layout: post
 title: Sorting and Grouping in Blazor ListBox Component | Syncfusion
-description: Learn here all about Sorting and Grouping in Syncfusion Blazor ListBox component and more.
+description: Checkout and learn here all about Sorting and Grouping in Syncfusion Blazor ListBox component and more.
 platform: Blazor
 control: List Box
 documentation: ug